guidemetothemoon/kristhecodingunicorn/content/english/post/ado_auditing_1.md

 In Part 2 of this blog post series we're going to take a look at how we can export Azure DevOps audit logs to Splunk and in Part 3 we'll take a look at how we can export Azure DevOps audit logs to Azure Event Grid.

 That's it from me this time, thanks for checking in!

-If this article was helpful, I\'d love to hear about it!
-You can reach out to me on LinkedIn, X, GitHub or by using the contact form on this page 😺
+If this article was helpful, I'd love to hear about it!
+You can reach out to me on LinkedIn, GitHub or BlueSky 😊

 Stay secure, stay safe.

-Till we connect again!😻
+Till we connect again!😼